RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Android/README.md

   SAFETY NOTICE:
   *****
   - Combat robotics is fun and extremely educating but dangerous hobby, always think safety first!
-  - Script includes failsafe function to prevent up accidents.
-Function shuts down drive- and weapon motors when controllers signal is lost.
-    This is same kind of option than good RC receivers have and it's required in combat robotics.
-  - Remember to set pins correctly, if they are not set right script and failsafe won't work properly!
   - Do not keep battery connected at the same time when USB is connected into powersource!
   - Accidentally motor spins will happen when ESP is powered, script is uploading or wrong board or library version is installed!
     Motor spins at startup can be prevented by using pull-up/pull down resistors or our designed ESP32-C3 CombatBot Expansion Board and tested IDE library versions.